 Be sure to follow bluebowlrecipes on instagram and tag #bluebowlrecipes with your photo!
 You can also post a photo of your recipe to the bluebowlrecipes Facebook page.
 I’d love to see what you make!

-Mini Quiche Cups with Spinach, Bacon and Cheddar
+Mini Quiche Cups with Bacon, Cheddar, and Spinach (Customizable!)

 Ingredients